 - Validation: Assess the predictive capability of the Lethality Screen tool.

 - Implementation fidelity: Track how many high-risk women actually spoke to a service provider in accordance with the Lethality Assessment Program’s protocol.

 - Satisfaction: Assess victim satisfaction with the police response and the Lethality Assessment Program itself.

 Researchers collected data on victims of intimate partner violence in seven police jurisdictions in Oklahoma.
 The researchers initially faced some difficulties recruiting participants, but over a period of approximately three and a half years, several hundred women agreed to participate and were reached for follow-up interviews.
-The age of participants varied greatly (ages 18 to 79) and the participants were racially diverse; about 43 percent were white, 30 percent were African American, 10 percent were Native American, and 8 percent were Latina.
+The age of participants varied greatly (ages 18 to 79) and the participants were racially diverse; about 43 percent were white, 30 percent were Black, 10 percent were Native American, and 8 percent were Latina.
 About two-thirds of participants had children living in their homes, and about half had completed high school or a GED.

 The researchers found that although the program did not appear to have a significant effect on reducing the frequency of intimate partner violence, at follow-up, it appeared to significantly reduce the severity and frequency of the violence that survivors experienced.

 In addition to reducing the severity and frequency of violence, the Lethality Assessment Program also appeared to increase help seeking and safety planning.
 Women who participated in the program were significantly more likely to remove or hide their partner’s weapons, to obtain formal services for domestic violence, to establish safety strategies with friends and family, and to obtain some form of protection against their partner.